 Unit # Designation(s) / Acres Map(s) / MTRS Management Intent Description area.
 Brown bear are also present.
 An RS 2477 Trail (RST 152) the Nenana-Tanana Serum Run parallels the northern border of this unit.
-T-25 На 7,193 Map 3-2(a) F003N018W, Manage to protect and maintain habitat values.
+T-25 Ha 7,193 Map 3-2(a) F003N018W, Manage to protect and maintain habitat values.
 It is intended that this unit continue in its natural state and be retained in state ownership.
 This unit consists of uplands located immediately north of Fish Lake.
-Vegetation includes deciduous and evergreen forests and mixed shrub.
-7,173 F003N019W Development is not anticipated in this unit and is inappropriate except for certain types of utilities, communication facilities, roads, and similar types of projects that provide a general public benefit.
-Habitat is associated with the Fish Lake, however, it is drier and nesting and molting have not been reported there, although duck and geese are present in the area.
-Moose wintering is prevalent in the area and brown bear are also present.
-Public access on RS 2477 Trails will be maintained.
+Vegetation includes deciduous and evergreen forests and mixed shrub. ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, F003N019W Development is not anticipated in this unit and is inappropriate except for certain types of utilities, communication facilities, roads, and similar types of projects that provide a general public benefit. present in the area.
+Moose wintering is prevalent in the area and brown Public access on RS 2477 Trails will be maintained. bear are also present.
 An RS 2477 Trail (RST 152) the Nenana - Tanana Serum Run and the Elliot Highway transverse this unit.
-T-26 215,061 F0 F0 F0 F0 F0 F0 F0 F0 F0 F0 F0 F0 F0 F Maps 3-2(a & b) F002N016W, F002N017W, F002N018W, F003N015W, F003N016W, F003N018W, F004N012W, F004N013W, F004N015W, F004N015W, F004N016W, F004N017W, F004N019W, F004N019W, F005N013W, F005N014W, moose habitat.
+T-26 Mi, Ha Maps 3-2(a & b) 215,061 F002N016W, F002N017W, F002N018W, F003N015W, F003N016W, F003N016W, F004N012W, F004N012W, F004N013W, F004N015W, F004N016W, F004N016W, F004N018W, F004N018W, F004N018W, F004N018W, F004N018W, F004N018W, F004N018W, F004N018W, F005N013W, F005N013W, F005N014W, F002N017W, F002N018W, F003N015W, F003N016W, F003N018W, F004N012W, F004N013W, F004N013W, F004N015W, F004N015W, F004N016W, F004N017W, moose habitat.
 Any mineral development shall, in addition to the management guidelines of the Fish and Wildlife section of Chapter 2, consider impacts upon sensitive moose habitat.
 Consult ADF&G prior to issuing an authorization involving a long-term or permanent use.
 Any mineral development shall, in addition to the management guidelines of the Fish and Wildlife section of Chapter 2, consider impacts upon habitat.
 Consult ADF&G prior to issuing an authorization involving a long-term or permanent use.
-Consideration of the impacts upon hydrologic values associated with the numerous creeks and wetlands located throughout this unit is very important, especially since the location of the mining claims and reported mineral deposits are collocated with the waterbodies within this area.
-Public access on RS 2477 Trails will be maintained.
-This is a large unit, encompassing over 200,000 acres of land.
+Consideration of the impacts upon hydrologic values associated with the numerous creeks and wetlands located throughout this unit is very important, especially since the location of the mining claims and reported mineral deposits are collocated with the unterheding within this area This is a large unit, encompassing over 200,000 acres of land.
 The unit consists of upland and lowland topography.
 The vegetation includes wetlands, deciduous, evergreen and mixed forests, and mixed shrub.
 Cultural resources are present in this unit.
 Much of the land within this unit is referred to as the Eureka-Tofty Mining District.
 Gold and silver lodes are known in a belt of sheared, metasedimentary rocks near biotite granite at the Hot Springs Dome.
 There are extensive tin and gold deposits that have yet to be developed or are under development.
 In the 1980's, this area was the second largest tin producer in the U.S. Many of the mining claims are concentrated near creeks and gulches which occur throughout this unit.
 Mining claims in the eastern area within this unit area concentrated along the Eureka and Pioneer Creeks.
 The western portion of this unit includes land that was formerly only classified as habitat, but has an abundance of active mining claims located there along the American, Eldorado, and tributaries of the Boulder Creek.
 F005N015W This is an important moose habitat area.
 Moose wintering, rutting, occur throughout the area and calving is concentrated along the Tanana River.
 Duck and geese are present in the area and are the most prevalent in the wetlands located within the central and eastern areas within this unit.
 Brown bear occur throughout the unit.
 There are multiple RS 2477 trails located in the unit.
 The trails include: (RST 7) Eureka - Rampart Trail (RST 152) Nenana - Tanana Serum Run (RST 303) Hot Springs Slough - Sullivan Creek Trail (RST 836) Thanksgiving Trail